Clinical Trials (PDQ®)

 Weight greater than or equal to 18 kg, and for unrelated donors only age greater than or equal to 18 years

 Previous HLA-matched related or unrelated allogeneic donor.
 Donors must be 5-6/6 antigen or 8-10/10 allele matched.

 Adequate venous access for peripheral apheresis, or consent to use a temporary central venous catheter for apheresis.

-Donor selection will be in accordance with NIH/CC Department of Transfusion Medicine (DTM) criteria and, in the case of an unrelated donor, the National Marrow Donor Program (NMDP) standards.
+Donor selection will be in accordance with National Institutes of Health (NIH)/Clinical Center (CC) Department of Transfusion Medicine (DTM) criteria and, in the case of an unrelated donor, the National Marrow Donor Program (NMDP) standards.
 When a potentially eligible recipient of an unrelated donor product is identified, the recipient will complete an NMDP search transfer request to allow NIH NMDP staff to contact the NMDP Coordinating Center, who will, in turn, contact the donor's prior Donor Center.
 The NMDP Policy for Subsequent Donation Requests will be followed and the appropriate forms (Subsequent Donation Request form and Therapeutic T Cell Collection Prescription) will be submitted as required.